Trump talks pardons, lashes special counsel about Russia probe

 "My son Donald openly gave his e-mails to the media & the authorities whereas Crooked Hillary Clinton deleted (& acid washed) her 33,000 e-mails!"

-The FBI decided last year not to recommend criminal charges against Clinton for her email practices.
+The Federal Bureau of Investigation decided last year not to recommend criminal charges against Clinton for her email practices.
 Trump fired Comey in May.

 Sessions had been Trump's first supporter in the Senate before being named attorney general, but recently has become a lightning rod for Trump's anger over the probe into allegations of Russia's meddling in the 2016 presidential election.
 Sessions recused himself from the probe in March after having failed to disclose at his confirmation hearing that he had held meetings last year with Russia's ambassador.